jkstudio99/KhontamwebAPI/README.md

-# Saving the README content for KhontamWebAPI as a markdown file

-api_readme_content = """
 # KhontamWebAPI

 `KhontamWebAPI` is a backend API for managing product data, designed to interact with the `KhontamwebAngularTest-V.1.0.0` front-end application.
 This API provides CRUD operations for managing products, with data stored in a MySQL database and media files handled by Cloudinary.